-The second observation was based on CV and Job Application writing.
-It was conducted at Chemistry department on 12th April, 2016 for fifty minutes.
+The second observation was based on the topic of CV and Job Application writing.
+It was conducted at Chemistry department on 12th April, 2017 for fifty minutes.
 As the observation started, the teacher was teaching CV writing.
 She defined the term CV as Curriculum Vitae and explained it with examples.
-She elaborated content and format of CV with different styles.
+She elaborated content and different writing formats of CV.
 She illustrated the formats on the board.
 The teacher used white board to explain the concepts with examples.
 There was no use of multimedia technology to show various formats and styles of CVs to accelerate the process of teaching and learning.
 However, the hand-outs were provided by the teacher as a resource material to go through the content for understanding and learning it for exams.
 The teacher asked the students to prepare their CVs on the notebooks as a class activity.
 The activity was based on writing skill to improve students' written expression.

 The students exhibited an average interest level in the topic under discussion.
-They asked a few questions from the teacher while preparing their CVs to clear the confusions regarding mentioning their respective bio data.
+They asked a few questions from the teacher while preparing their CVs to clear the confusions regarding their respective bio data.
 The classroom was teacher centred and the teacher was teaching English language in the traditional style without resources.
 The course content was relevant to improve written expression.
 It was suitable for the practice of writing skill.
 The knowledge imparted by the teacher has significance in sociolinguistic context as the students need to write and update their CVs time to time for starting and pursuing their professional career.
 Lack of technological resources was a hurdle in imparting the practical aspect of the theory.

-The third observation was based on Academic Skills- Letter/memo writing, minutes of meetings, use of library and internet.
-It was conducted at Geography department on 16thMay, 2016 for fifty minutes.
+The third observation was based on the topic Academic Skills- Letter/memo writing, minutes of meetings, use of library and internet.
+It was conducted at Geography department on 16th May, 2017 for fifty minutes.
 It was observed that the teacher was teaching Formal letter writing to the students.
 The teacher defined and explained formal letter, its format, standard parts, optional parts and content to be written in the body.
 The teacher provided some hand-outs on the topic as a resource material.
 She used white board to illustrate the parts of formal letter.
 The students showed interest in understanding the concepts.
-They asked a few questions to distinguish between the parts of formal letter.
-Later on, they wrote a formal letter for practice.
-Most of the students were keen to learn formal letter writing.
+They asked a few questions to distinguish between the parts of formal letter writing.
 They practised letter writing with interest as it is important from examination point of view.
 The classroom was teacher centred as she was actively imparting knowledge whereas students were comparatively passive.
 Academic Skills as a course content of Communication Skills was relevant to improve written communication skills only.

 Formal letter writing is very important for academic and professional life of the students.
 The students need to have a command on this element of Academic skills not only for getting good scores in exams but also for its practical utility.
-Lack of multimedia technology is a great challenge.
+Lack of multimedia technology in the classroom is a challenge to be addressed.
 Without technology, there is least interaction in the class which hampers Communicative Language Teaching Approach.
-Observation 4
+The students do not get an exposure of latest trends and styles prevalent in the modern age and lag behind.